Status May 26, 2025

 Exhibition on the upper floor and ground floor

-The group exhibition Worin unsere Stärke besteht - to be continued shows the diversity and complexity of female artists from the GDR and ties in with current national and international discourses on the GDR.
-Andrea Pichl combines contemporary positions by female artists from different generations who were born in the GDR before the fall of the Wall with works by female artists from the Beeskow Art Archive, the depot for commissioned art from the GDR.
+The group exhibition Where our strength lies – to be continued shows the variety and complexity of female artists from the GDR and ties in with current national and international discourses on the GDR.
+Andrea Pichl combines nine contemporary positions by female artists from different generations who were born in the GDR before the fall of the Wall with works by female artists from the Beeskow collection of art from the GDR.

-An exhibition project by Schloss Biesdorf in co-operation with the Beeskow Art Archive
+An exhibition project by Schloss Biesdorf in co-operation with the Museum Utopie und Alltag, Beeskow

 Opening: 25 May 2025, 6:00 pm